Last Updated on February 27, 2025

 - Stop-and-Go on Steep Hills: Hill starts demand extra clutch control and throttle; without the handbrake or biting point, a stall is more likely.

-By practicing these situations with an instructor or during private practice, you’ll develop better control and confidence, making stalls less frequent over time.
+By practising these situations with an instructor or during private practice, you’ll develop better control and confidence, making stalls less frequent over time.

 What Should You Do When You Stall?